-- Geographic Diversity: Our students come from 48 states, plus Washington D.C, Puerto Rico and the U.S. Virgin Islands, and more than 55 countries around the world.
-Approximately 10% of our students are international students with non-U.S. citizenship.
-Another 2% hold dual citizenship with the U.S. and another country and have lived or studied outside the U.S.
+- Geographic Diversity: Our students come from 50 states, plus Washington D.C, Puerto Rico and 70 countries around the world.
+Approximately 11% of our students are international students with non-U.S. citizenship.
+Another 9% hold dual citizenship with the U.S. and another country and have lived or studied outside the U.S.

-- Socio-Economic Diversity: Amherst's need-blind admission policy and generous need-based financial aid supports expanded access for students from families with modest financial resources.
-About 60% of Amherst students receive financial aid from the College and the average financial aid package in 2013-14 was just under $48,000.
-Over 20% of our students are recipients of federal Pell Grants designated for students from low-income families.
+- Socioeconomic Diversity: Amherst's need-blind admission policy and generous need-based financial aid supports expanded access for students from families with modest financial resources.
+In addition to need-blind admission, Amherst meets 100% of calculated financial need for all admitted students and the average financial aid offer in 2022-23 was about $66,000.
+Additionally, 21% of students in the Class of 2026 are eligible for federal Pell Grants designated for students from low-income families.

 You can learn more about Diversity at Amherst in the “About Amherst” section of the college website.

-To support our goal of bringing together a diverse and inclusive community of students, the Office of Admission sponsors several special programs, including our Diversity Open Houses and our Diversity Interns.
+To support our goal of bringing together a diverse and inclusive community of students, the Office of Admission sponsors several special programs.

-As part of Amherst College's commitment to diversity, the Office of Admission hosts two weekend Diversity Open Houses (DIVOH) in the fall in an effort to introduce prospective applicants to Amherst's campus, student body, faculty, classes, and residence halls.
+As part of Amherst College's commitment to a diversity of perspectives and life experiences, the Office of Admission hosts Access to Amherst (A2A) in the fall in an effort to introduce prospective applicants to Amherst's campus, student body, faculty, and classes.

-Diversity Interns are current Amherst students who work with the Office of Admission to reach out to prospective students from different cultural, ethnic, and socioeconomic backgrounds.
-The Diversity Interns can provide information and personal perspectives on what the Amherst College community has to offer.
-Meet these students, learn more about their work and contact them with questions through our Diversity Interns page.
+Diversity Outreach Interns are current Amherst students who work with the Office of Admission to reach out to prospective students, including those from different cultural, ethnic and socioeconomic backgrounds.
+The Diversity Outreach Interns can provide information and personal perspectives on what the Amherst College community has to offer.
+Meet these students, learn more about their work and contact them with questions through our Diversity Outreach Interns page.